 Freeze dried foods are available in variants that aren’t provided for by dehydrated or traditionally canned foods.
 For dehydrated foods, though fruits and vegetables are available through this process, meat cannot be dehydrated.
 Though traditionally canned foods also have a wide range of foods, these may not be readily available due to a range of varied incidents, emergencies and other external factors.

-For the amount of preservatives, traditionally canned foods has varying amount of preservatives while dehydrated foods may or may not have any preservatives – about half of the dehydrated foods in the market have preservatives.
+For the number of preservatives, traditionally canned foods have varying amount of preservatives while dehydrated foods may or may not have any preservatives – about half of the dehydrated foods in the market have preservatives.
 Most freeze dried foods, however, have almost no preservatives.
 Due to the levels of preservatives, traditionally canned foods have a “canned taste” when consumed.
 Some dehydrated foods taste like frozen foods while some taste the same as fresh foods, and most freeze dried foods taste like their fresh counterparts.

 For the cost of a 1 year supply varies per food storage method.
 For traditionally canned food, a years’ supply can cost for around 52 weekly carts divided by the number of members of the family, while a years’ supply of dehydrated food can cost from £650 to £2500 depending on serving and variety of foods, and freeze dried food good for one year costs around £2000, also depending on the variety of the food chosen.

-A years’ supply of freeze dried food is almost twice to thrice as expensive as other food storage methods, and this is primarily because of the process done to achieve the final product.
+A years’ supply of freeze dried food is almost twice to thrice as expensive as other food storage methods, and this is primarily because of the process needed to achieve the final product.
 The equipment is quite expensive and so is the operational cost.
 The cost can be seen from the first step – gathering the raw ingredients.
 Guaranteeing that the foods to be processed or cooked first and then process is fresh is essential, and thus there is the need to invest in fresh produce.

 The equipment, as noted above, is quite expensive, with the cheapest unit running at least £5,000 and ranging up to £500,000.
 Aside from the equipment, the process itself is costly.
 For the preliminary processes, costs may cover the price of screening for bacterial content and other impurities, and costs after the drying process may include another round of screening, use of mills for grounding, and finally, sealing machines – not to mention the cost of the actual packaging.

-Though expensive, freeze dried foods is worth the price in terms of: shelf life, since freeze dried foods can last longer than most food storage unrefrigerated; nutrition, as freeze dried foods retain most of the nutrient content than others; varieties, as there are so many options to choose from; and finally, weight, as the process done for freeze dried foods leaves the final product lightweight and perfect for campers.
+Though expensive, freeze dried foods are worth the price in terms of: shelf life, since freeze dried foods can last longer than most food storage unrefrigerated; nutrition, as freeze dried foods retain most of the nutrient content than others; varieties, as there are so many options to choose from; and finally, weight, as the process done for freeze dried foods leaves the final product lightweight and perfect for campers.

 One of the possible reasons why freeze dried foods are cheaper in the United States of America may stem from the policies regarding food production and consumption in comparison to other nations.
 For example, the food ban in Europe may slightly increase the cost of acquiring produce, whereas the US has no such ban in their territories.

-One more reason why freeze dried foods are cheaper in the US, compared to the rest of the world, may be because of the establishment of highly efficient distribution and storage systems for US and Europe, which may hasten the process and save costs in the long run.
+One more reason why freeze dried foods are cheaper in the US, compared to the rest of the world, maybe because of the establishment of highly efficient distribution and storage systems for US and Europe, which may hasten the process and save costs in the long run.